 What is the difference between a LDA and Paralegal?

-While many Legal Document Assistants (LDAs) are Paralegals, in the state of California only LDAs are bonded and registered to provide self-help services directly to the public without attorney supervision.
-Legal Document Assistants are formerly known as Independent Paralegals.
-The Paralegal Associations lobbied to change this to avoid confusion, however, consumers often refer to LDAs as "Paralegals".
+While many Legal Document Assistants (LDAs) are Paralegals, in the state of California, only LDAs are bonded and registered to provide self-help services directly to the public without attorney supervision.
+Legal Document Assistants were formerly known as Independent Paralegals.
+The Paralegal Associations lobbied to change this to avoid confusion, however, consumers often refer to LDAs as "Paralegals."

 The LDA profession offers added consumer protections where working directly with a "Paralegal" would not.
-Individuals holdings themselves out as "Paralegals" while offering legal services directly to the public are unlawfully practicing law.
-In the industry we referred to them as "Rouge Paralegals."
-If an issue were to arise with the "Rouge Paralegal", a consumer does not have the same protections and safeguards available that bonded and registered LDAs offer.
-If a Paralegal offers to assist you with your legal matter ask they to provide the name, bar number, and telephone number of the attorney supervising their work.
-If an issue arises you can see relief under the attorney's malpractice insurance.
+Individuals holding themselves out as "Paralegals" while offering legal services directly to the public are unlawfully practicing law.
+In the industry, we referred to them as "Rouge Paralegals."
+If an issue were to arise with the "Rouge Paralegal," a consumer would not have the same protections and safeguards available that bonded and registered LDAs offer.
+If a Paralegal offers to assist you with your legal matter, ask them to provide the name, bar number, and telephone number of the attorney supervising their work.
+If an issue arises, you can see relief under the attorney's malpractice insurance.
 If the Paralegal cannot provide their supervising attorney's information, then they are a "Rouge Paralegal."
-LDAs are required to publish their registration information on all solicitations or advertisements, and on any printed papers or documents prepared or used by the LDA.
+LDAs are required to publish their registration information on all solicitations or advertisements and on any printed papers or documents prepared or used by the LDA.
 You can also ask the LDA to present their LDA identification card as proof of registration.